-What’s the difference between reconditioned or refurbished equipment and used equipment?
+What’s the difference between reconditioned or refurbished scanning equipment and used scanning equipment?

-Yes, all of our reconditioned/refurbished equipment are eligible to be put on a manufacturer’s service warranty.
+Yes, all of our reconditioned/refurbished scanning equipment are eligible to be put on a manufacturer’s service warranty.

-Most manufacturer’s warranities typically cover parts and labor.
+Most manufacturer’s warranties typically cover parts and labor.
 Specifics vary by manufacturer.
 For our 30-day warranty, we include parts, labor and shipping.